 The ChirpStack LoRaWAN application-server supports the creation of multiple organizations to which (administrator) users can be assigned.
 By integrating the user-accounts into the MQTT broker authentication, organizations will only see their own data.

-All ChirpStack components provide gRPC and / or REST APIs for integration with external services.
+ChirpStack provides gRPC and REST APIs for integration with external services.
 By default all application data is published to a MQTT broker, however integrations are available for various cloud-providers, databases and visualization platforms.

 The ChirpStack LoRaWAN network-server supports LoRaWAN 1.0 and LoRaWAN 1.1 devices simultaniously, including all LoRaWAN Regional Parameter Specification revisions and bands.